Stop Lying: Watch How the Nashville School Killer Case Destroys Left's Myth About Guns

 No sooner had word emerged that a Nashville Christian school had been attacked by a mass shooter on Monday than the Left began dissembling about guns again.
 The shift from “thoughts and prayers” to “grab the guns from law-abiding gun owners!” occurred at hypersonic speed.
 And it was all wrong.

-First, let’s acknowledge that gender dysphoria is a real and treatable mental issue and obviously experienced by this 28-year-old biological female, who lived with her parents, and who police called a “she” even though the media insist we call a “male.”
+First, let’s acknowledge that gender dysphoria is a real and treatable mental issue and obviously experienced by this 28-year-old biological female, who lived with her parents, and who police called a “she” even though the media insist we call her a “male.”
 She’s dead now, and her feelings won’t be hurt anymore by someone telling the truth about her.
 She can’t be defamed.
-And obviously “dead-naming” her is no longer an issue.
+And, obviously, “dead-naming” her is no longer an issue.

 Think about this and many other after-effects of these lies.
 Imagine how this kind of “misgendering” will show up in crime stats.
 Males do the overwhelming number of mass shootings.
 It’s a fact.
 Will this wanna-be man show up in the crime stats as a male or female now?
 How does that help society understand the mentality of mass shooters?
 We need to stop lying about that too.